-Alabama Senate Poll: Jones opens up lead over Moore
+Alabama Senate poll: Jones opens up lead over Moore

 A majority (54%) of likely voters -- including 75% of Republican likely voters and 88% of Moore voters -- say Moore should stay in the race.

-Moore's favorable rating has dropped seven points among registered voters since October, from 49% to 42%.
-Among women, Moore's strongly unfavorable rating climbed sharply from 27% in October to 42% now.
+Moore's overall favorable rating has dropped seven points among registered voters since October, from 49% to 42%.

-When asked about a hypothetical race in which sitting Republican Sen. Luther Strange, who lost to Moore in the primary election, runs a write-in campaign against both Moore and Jones, only a third of Moore backers and a sixth of Jones backers say it's likely they'd vote for Strange.
+When asked about a hypothetical race in which sitting Republican Sen. Luther Strange, who lost to Moore in the primary election, runs a write-in campaign against Moore and Jones, only a third of Moore backers and a sixth of Jones backers say it's likely they'd vote for Strange.
+And if Strange were on the ballot instead of Moore, Jones would still hold a lead in the race: He tops Strange by 10 points in a hypothetical matchup.

+Nearly six in 10 likely voters (57%) say they disapprove of the way Senate Majority Leader Mitch McConnell is handling his job.
+President Donald Trump is net positive: 52% approve and 47% disapprove.

-This Fox News poll was conducted among 649 likely voters in Alabama from Nov.
+This Fox News poll was conducted among 649 likely voters in Alabama on Nov.
 13-15, 2017.
 The margin of error is plus or minus 3.5 percentage points; it is larger for subgroups.